 Swiffer Ingredients Are Safe to Use Around Pets

 Veterinary toxicologists at the ASPCA Animal Poison Control Center reviewed the claim described in the widely distributed email alleging a relationship between the use of Swiffer Wet Jet Cleaner and liver failure in a dog.
 In a press release in 2004, the ASPCA responded to the email allegations that exposure to the ingredients in Swiffer Wet Jet caused a dog's death, stating the chemical facts that "The Swiffer Wet Jet system contains water (90-100%), propylene glycol n-propyl ether or propylene glycol n-butyl ether and isopropyl alcohol (1-4%)."

 Toxicologists Break Down Product Concentrations

 The ASPCA went on to explain that these ingredients are safe to use around pets when used according to label directions and do not cause liver damage at product concentrations.
-Toxicologists made the note that propylene glycol n-butyl/propyl ether differs significantly from ethylene glycol, the toxic ingredient in most antifreeze products that causes renal failure in dogs that drink antifreeze.
+Toxicologists made the note that propylene glycol n-butyl/propyl ether differs significantly from ethylene glycol, the toxic ingredient in most antifreeze products that cause renal failure in dogs that drink antifreeze.
 Propylene glycol n-propyl ether and propylene glycol n-butyl ether are safe ingredients at levels used in cleaning products and do not cause kidney or liver failure.

 Follow Recommended Label Directions